 7. At the end of the SDIS report, it provides a website where you can find a list of accredited sleep centers in your area of the United States if it appears that medical intervention will be needed.

-To find out more about the SDIS or do a screening on yourself or your child/teen, click the "Parent Screen Your Child" button below (even for adult screenings) or on the top right side of this page:
+To find out more about the SDIS or do a screening on your child/teen, click the "Parent Screen Your Child" button below (even for adult screenings) or on the top right side of this page:

 Testimonial of the SDIS by Dr. William Kohler, a leading Pediatric Neurologist and Sleep Specialist at the University of South Florida; Director of Pediatric Sleep Services at the Sleep Center at University Community Hospital in Tampa, and Medical Director of the Florida Sleep Institute in Spring Hill, FL has said: "The SDIS is a very accurate screening instrument for sleep disorders that has the capability of improving the quality of children's lives nationwide if professionals working with students will use it.
 In my sleep practice, I have personally witnessed that 95% of the children referred to me due to their high sleep problem scores on the SDIS have a sleep disorder, and the SDIS has been about 90% accurate in predicting which sleep disorder the child has!"

 III.
 Important Facts about the Damage a Sleep Disorder Can Do To Your Child/Teen: